Prognostic Factors of AML

 Learn more about Acute Leukemia with a Focus on WHO Classification (online CE course)

-Prognostic factors of AML
+Prognostic Factors of AML

-Important prognostic factors are:
+Significant prognostic factors are:

 The WHO subtype